astudentsguidetocs/astudentsguidetocs.github.io/astudentsguide/chapters/peopleteams/integrating.md

 **lot** of work and is a fragile organism; one step wrong or one person removed and the community starts to break down.

-[^ref2]: People who know me closely know that I'm scarily good at names.
+[^ref2]: People who know me closely know that I'm pretty good at names.
 I've had professors, TAs, and friends alike ask me for people's names so that they can go talk to them.
 I'm not even sure why, it just comes naturally to me.
-You don't have to be the same, but find a way that works for you:
+You don't have to be the same, but find a way that works for you.
-**trust me**, it pays off.
-Some of my best friendships have come from simply just remembering a name and remembering a thing or two about the person.
+**Trust me**, it pays off.
+Some of my best relationships have come from simply just remembering a name and remembering a thing or two about the person.

 [^ref3]: Not enough help was probably the reason the project failed in the